dislasriv/UAS-Coding-Challenge-2023/README.md

 # UAS-Coding-Challenge-2023
 UBC UAS coding interview questions for the software team!
+(By: Diego Islas)

 Note:
 - App.js contains my JS only for (F-RMT-0) it works, but I could not upload it to firebase.